 It may surprise you to know that 4G is safer than wi-fi when it comes to internet security, especially public wi-fi.
 Any data sent by 4G is encrypted by your mobile network, meaning you don’t need to worry about privacy when using your mobile device.
 Having said that, you should still use carefully selected passwords to protect your information on any websites that require a login.

 However, if you regularly make use of free public wi-fi to get online with your mobile device, it is worth getting yourself a VPN – or Virtual Private Network.
 A VPN creates a private network within a public internet connection, such as a hotel’s free wi-fi, and provides an encrypted, secure connection for your device.
-There are a huge range of VPN services available – simply browse the Apple App Store or Google Play to download one of your choice and install it on your device.
+There is a huge range of VPN services available – simply browse the Apple App Store or Google Play to download one of your choice and install it on your device.

 Broadband providers with the best internet security

 All the major providers offer decent internet security of a similar standard, with minor variations.
 Check each provider’s website for the full details of the level of protection on offer, including how many devices are covered.

 - Virgin Media – Offers F-Secure SAFE for an extra £3 per month (the first three months is free) with all its broadband packages, which protects all devices connected to your wifi from malware, spyware and phishing.
 It also includes Web Safe that automatically blocks sites that are inappropriate for children and sites that may contain viruses, along with anything deemed fraudulent

 - Sky Broadband – Offers Sky Broadband Shield free to all its customers, which protects any devices connected to your router from malware, phishing and viruses.
 It also includes Safe Search that filters out explicit content

 - TalkTalk – Offers Online Defence, created by F-Secure, which protects all registered devices from phishing, malware and viruses and also filters out adult material.
 Broadband customers will pay £4 per month and fibre customers are charged £2 per month.
 Note that some features of Online Defence are only available on Windows PCs.